adlinwiseley01/Autism-prediction-using-machine-learning/README.md

-                                                                                      -----Autism Detection Using Machine Learning-----
+## Autism Detection Using Machine Learning

 This project demonstrates how machine learning can be used to detect autism risk in children.
 Autism Spectrum Disorder (ASD) is a developmental disorder that affects communication, social interaction, and behavior.
 Early detection of autism can help children receive the necessary intervention and support, leading to better outcomes.